 The AC mains line that we get in our household electric socket outlets, may at times be full of dangerous fluctuations.
 These may either be in the form of a sudden high voltage or a low voltage.

-Both the situations can be very “fatal” to our sophisticated electronic equipments like TVs, DVD players, refrigerators, computers etc to name a few.
+Both the situations can be very “fatal” to our sophisticated electronic equipment like TVs, DVD players, refrigerators, computers etc to name a few.

-A simple electronic part such as an LED can play an important role in displaying the condition of this AC mains voltage and warn us of a possible electrical hazard.
-Yeah, we will exactly learn how to make ac voltage indicator using leds through a construction of a little electronic circuit.
+A simple electronic part such as an LED can play an important role in displaying and monitoring the condition of this AC mains voltage and warn us of a possible electrical hazard.
+Here, we will learn exactly how to make ac voltage indicator using leds through a construction of a little electronic circuit.

 How to Construct the LED AC Voltage Indicator